omahs/website-5/blog/2023-03-XX-waldo/index.md

 This example implements a RISC Zero program which allows a prover to convince a verifier they know Waldo’s location in a public Where’s Waldo puzzle, without revealing Waldo’s coordinates.

-You can find the source code for this example in the [risc0-rust-examples GitHub repository](Understanding%20Waldo%20f60dd196187241c99aa9bdee885cea54.md).
+You can find the source code for this example in the [waldo project in our examples directory](https://github.com/risc0/risc0/tree/main/examples/waldo).
 Browse the code, and run the example yourself, as your read to get a solid understanding for its parts.

 ## Overview